Linuxbrew/brew/share/doc/homebrew/Bottles.md

 ### `cellar`
 Optionally contains the value of `HOMEBREW_CELLAR` in which the bottles were built.
 Most compiled software contains references to its compiled location so cannot be simply relocated anywhere on disk.
-If this value is `:any` this means that the bottle can be safely installed in any Cellar as it did not contain any references to its installation Cellar.
+If this value is `:any` or `:any_skip_relocation` this means that the bottle can be safely installed in any Cellar as it did not contain any references to its installation Cellar.
 This can be omitted if a bottle is compiled (as all default Homebrew ones are) for the default `HOMEBREW_CELLAR` of `/usr/local/Cellar`

 ### `prefix`
 Optionally contains the value of `HOMEBREW_PREFIX` in which the bottles were built.
 See description of `cellar`.
-When `cellar` is `:any` prefix should be omitted.
+When `cellar` is `:any` or `:any_skip_relocation` prefix should be omitted.

 ### `rebuild`
 Optionally contains the rebuild version of the bottle.